-Using this pack properly, following the safe methods and completing the diary correctly will help ensure you are complying with the law and maximise your Food hygiene Rating.
+Using this pack properly, following the safe methods and completing the diary correctly will help ensure you are complying with the law and maximise your Food Hygiene Rating.

-If you run a food business in Wales or Northern Ireland you must display your Food Hygiene Rating sticker at each entrance where it can clearly be seen by customers.
+If you run a food business in Wales or Northern Ireland, you must display your Food Hygiene Rating sticker at each entrance where it can clearly be seen by customers.
 Food businesses in England are encouraged to do the same.
+Food Hygiene Ratings can also be seen online.

-Following an inspection, businesses can appeal their rating, have a 'right to reply' and can request a re-visit from their local council.
+Following an inspection, businesses can appeal their rating, publish a response to a rating and can request a re-visit from their local council.